dannyngweekiat/dannyng.github.io/robot-operating-system/service-client.md

 cd ~/ros2_ws
 colcon build --packages-select turtle_controller --symlink-install
 ```

+Add a new entry point to the newly created file in "setup.py" for this code and build the package.

 After running the node, you should see a new turtle spawned in the turtle sim window.
 You can control the turtle using the arrow keys using the command below.
 Remapping is used to change the topic name of the teleop turtle node to the newly spawned turtle.